Demons Devour Men

 A Hmong Folklore

-The strange tribe stayed in the village and lived as if they belonged there undisturbed by the outside world, and with the old governor by their side, no one questioned them.
-For once in a while, travelers would find their village, but anyone who visited the faraway paradise was never seen or heard of again.
+The strange tribe stayed in the village and lived as if they belonged there, undisturbed by the outside world.
+With the old governor on their side, no one questioned them.
+From time to time, travelers stumbled upon the village—the one filled with imposters, demons with human faces—but those who entered that distant paradise were never seen or heard from again.

-As the strange tribe remained in this village appearing to live as humans, the livestock multiplied in numbers every year, roaming free on the land and soon the cattle and boars had attracted hunters to the village.
-Skilled hunters might have ended up in the village and survived for a few nights, but they never left alive.
-The massive herds of animals lured countless hunters, lone travelers, even migrating clans into the appealing village only to meet their end upon nightfall.
+As the strange tribe remained in this village, appearing to live as humans, the livestock multiplied in numbers every year, roaming free on the land.
+Soon, the cattle and boars had attracted hunters to the village.
+Skilled hunters ended up in the village and might have survived for a few nights, but they never left alive.
+The massive herds of animals lured countless hunters, lone travelers, even migrating clans into the alluring village only to meet their end upon nightfall.
 On and on this went for nearly a decade, and then one day, a rumor spread like a tall tale about a village in the middle of nowhere harboring cannibals.
 The story reached a man who was not a shaman, but gifted in a similar way and clever in dealing with the supernatural.

 As soon as Stranger was left alone, he exited his private room to discover that all the rooms in the building were empty with no sign of the traveling family.
-He was soon met with the hosts in the main room, a married couple, and asked them, “Where’s everyone?”
+He was soon greeted in the main room by the hosts, who appeared to be a married couple, and asked, “Where is everyone?”

 “Who?” asked one of the hosts, seeming clueless.